 - (1) A compromise or arrangement must be proposed between the company and its creditors or members (s.
 901A, CA 2006). - (2) The promoter of the Restructuring Plan should take all reasonable steps to notify any person affected by the Restructuring Plan of the matters set out in para.
-7 of the Practice Statement. - (3) On the application of the company, a creditor or member (or, where relevant, a liquidator or administrator), a first hearing before the court takes place, where the court may order a meeting (or meetings) of creditors or members (or relevant classes thereof) for the purposes of voting on the proposed Restructuring Plan (s.
-901C, CA 2006). - (4) A notice, including a statement setting out the effect of the compromise or arrangement, must be circulated to creditors or members, or instructions on how creditors or members entitled to attend meetings may obtain copies of such a statement (s.
-901D, CA 2006). - (5) Meetings of creditors and members (or classes thereof) take place for the purpose of voting on the proposed Restructuring Plan.
+7 of the Practice Statement.
+These matters include: the purpose and effect of the proposed Restructuring Plan; any meetings that will be required and their composition; the matters that will be addressed at the first court hearing, as well as its date and location; and how persons affected by the proposals can make further enquiries.
+This document is generally referred to as a 'Practice Statement' letter. - (3) On the application of the company, a creditor or member (or, where relevant, a liquidator or administrator), a first hearing before the court takes place, where the court may order a meeting (or meetings) of creditors or members (or relevant classes thereof) for the purposes of voting on the proposed Restructuring Plan (s.
+901C, CA 2006). - (4) A notice, including a statement setting out the effect of the compromise or arrangement, must be circulated to creditors or members, or instructions on how

-- (6) If the Restructuring Plan is approved by the relevant meetings, or at least one of them, a further hearing before the court takes place, where the court decides whether to sanction the proposed Restructuring Plan (s.
+- creditors or members entitled to attend meetings may obtain copies of such a statement (s.
+901D, CA 2006). - (5) Meetings of creditors and members (or classes thereof) take place for the purpose of voting on the proposed Restructuring Plan. - (6) If the Restructuring Plan is approved by the relevant meetings, or at least one of them, a further hearing before the court takes place, where the court decides whether to sanction the proposed Restructuring Plan (s.
 901F, CA 2006). - (7) The court's order sanctioning the Restructuring Plan must be sent to the registrar of companies (or, in the case of an overseas company that is not required to register particulars under s.
 1046, CA 2006, published in the Gazette) (s.
 901F(6), CA 2006).